neqto: Docs

 NoteEnter a description.

-When a sensor (Object and Resource) are the same, change and set the instance number.
+When a sensor (Object and Resource) are the same, change and set the instance ID.

 Privacy ModeUse this if sending personal information.